Search the collections at the Center for Jewish History

 Doris H. Goldstein Papers (P-887) [Digitized]

-The papers of Doris H. Goldstein represent the activities of the American Soviet Jewry Movement activist from Atlanta, GA.
-The collection contains notes, photos and memorabilia from two trips to the USSR to meet with the Soviet Jews, a DVD recording of the program presented at an Atlanta rally on behalf of Soviet Jewry in 1987, local press coverage of Doris H. Goldstein's activism, her correspondence and memos of the Atlanta Jewish Federation regarding Jews in the Soviet Union.
+The collection represents the activities of the American Soviet Jewry Movement activist from Atlanta, GA.
+It contains notes, photos and memorabilia from two trips to the USSR to meet with the Soviet Jews, a DVD recording of the program presented at an Atlanta rally on behalf of Soviet Jewry in 1987, local press coverage of Doris H. Goldstein's activism, her correspondence and memos of the Atlanta Jewish Federation regarding Jews in the Soviet Union.

 Efry Spectre Papers (P-954) [Digitized]

-The papers of Rabbi Efry Spectre reflect his involvement in the American Soviet Jewry movement.
+The collection reflects Spectre's involvement in the American Soviet Jewry movement.
 Rabbi Spectre chaired the Detroit Jewish Community Relations Council's Committee on International Concerns and the Detroit Soviet Jewry Committee, which advocated Jewish emigration from the USSR and free expression of Jewish religious and cultural rights within the Soviet Union.

-The collection documents Elaine Pittell and her husband's Robert Pittell's activities as the leaders of the Jewish Federation of South Broward's Soviet Jewry Committee.
-It covers the period from the mid-1970's to early 1990's.
-The collection contains correspondence, memos, minutes, publications, news clippings, audiocassettes, videocassette, disc negatives and nine Soviet Jewry Movement pins.
+The collection documents Elaine Pittell and her husband's Robert Pittell's activities as the leaders of the Jewish Federation of South Broward's Soviet Jewry Committee from the mid-1970's to early 1990's.
+It contains correspondence, memos, minutes, publications, news clippings, audiocassettes, videocassette, disc negatives and nine Soviet Jewry Movement pins.

 The papers of Frank Brodsky reflect his work as co-chairman of the Soviet Jewry Council of the Jewish Community Relations Council of Greater Philadelphia.
 The collection includes two reports by Mr. Brodsky on trips to the U.S.S.R. that he and several other members of the Philadelphia Jewish community took in 1985 and 1987, in order to deliver material aid and moral support to the Soviet Jewish Refuseniks.

-The papers of the Soviet Jewry activist, Rabbi Fred Greene, contain materials pertaining to the Soviet Jewry movement produced by local Long Island, NY, organizations, such as the Long Island Federation of Temple Youth and the Coalition to Free Soviet Jews, as well as national organizations such as the National Conference on Soviet Jewry and Hadassah.
+The collection contains materials pertaining to the Soviet Jewry movement produced by local Long Island, NY, organizations, such as the Long Island Federation of Temple Youth and the Coalition to Free Soviet Jews, as well as national organizations such as the National Conference on Soviet Jewry and Hadassah.

 Grayce Perlbinder Papers (P-942) [Digitized]